felnanuke2/doc-bot/README.md

 1. **Import PDF**: Select a PDF to import.
 The app extracts its text using PDFKit.
 2. **Chunking**: The text is split into manageable chunks using Apple's NaturalLanguage framework, targeting optimal size for embeddings.
 3. **Embedding Generation**: Each chunk is embedded using a local embedding model (e.g., nomic-embed-text-v1.5 or bge-small-en-v1.5, in GGUF format).
-4. **Vector Storage & Search**: Embeddings are stored locally as JSON files, and Faiss is used for fast approximate nearest neighbor search to find relevant chunks.
+4. **Vector Storage & Search**: Embeddings are stored as JSON files in the app support directory using FileManager, and similarity search is performed using Apple's NaturalLanguage framework to find relevant chunks—no Faiss required.
 5. **Persistence**: All documents, conversations, and messages are saved using CoreData for offline access and reliability.
-6. **Chat**: When you ask a question, the app finds the most relevant chunks using Faiss and uses a local LLM (Phi Mini 3 Q4 or similar) via llama.cpp to generate an answer.
+6. **Chat**: When you ask a question, the app finds the most relevant chunks using Apple's NaturalLanguage similarity search and uses a local LLM (Phi Mini 3 Q4 or similar) via llama.cpp to generate an answer.

 ## Supported Models

-- **LLMs**: Phi Mini 3 Q4, TinyLlama, Mistral, OpenHermes, and others in GGUF format.
+- **LLMs**: Qwen2-0.5B.Q4_K_M (default), chosen for its small download size and efficient memory allocation on smartphones.
+While not as powerful as cloud models like Claude Sonnet 4, Qwen2 provides satisfactory results and works fully offline on-device, making it ideal for mobile use.
+Other supported models include Phi Mini 3 Q4, TinyLlama, Mistral, OpenHermes, and others in GGUF format.
-- **Embeddings**: nomic-embed-text-v1.5, bge-small-en-v1.5 (GGUF format).

 ## Privacy & Offline